mikayelh/PillSearch-Activeloop/blog_post.md

 The results are then displayed back to the user through the Gradio interface and are divided into two different columns:

 - in the first there are the `3 images` most similar to the input one
-- in the second there are `3 similar images` to which you must pay attention because they have a description of the pill as different as possible from the one inserted.
+- in the second there are `3 similar images` to which we must pay attention because they have a description of the pill as different as possible from the one inserted.

 It is necessary to specify that since the input image has no text but is just an image, the description taken is that of the image whose unique identification code is equal to one of those present in the dataset or, in case there is no exact match, that of the image which is absolutely most similar to the input one.